 Have you heard of the legend akai ito?
 A famous Asian belief widely held in Japan that indicates that two people are connected by the red thread of fate.
 In this article, we will do a deep research on this legend and try to answer all the curiosities related to it.

-The word akai ito [赤い糸] literally means red thread and applies to a belief / legend of Chinese origin is not Japanese.
-According to legend, the gods tie an invisible red rope around the ankles of men and women who are predestined to be a soul mate.
+The word akai ito [赤い糸] literally means red thread and applies to a belief / legend of Chinese origin is non-Japanese.
+According to legend, the gods they tie an invisible red rope around the ankles of men and women who are predestined to be soulmates.

 The red thread of Destiny is not necessarily a literal red line.
 It's like a countdown timer to alert you when you find the perfect person.
 There are several differences between the Chinese legend and the Japanese legend that we will see in this article.